microsoft/live-share/docs/quickstart/share.md

 ![Visual Studio join notification](../media/vs-join-notification.png)

 You can opt to require an explicit "approval" for anyone joining instead.
-If you have this setting turned on, a notification prompts you to approve the guest when they try to join your session.
+If you've this setting turned on, a notification prompts you to approve the guest when they try to join your session.

 See [requiring guest approval](../reference/security.md#requiring-guest-approval) for details on how to turn this feature on.